berryq460/berryq460..nojekyll/README.md

 ### Create Collabortively

-With a renewed sense of purpose, career, life-style and community I will utilize the opportunity to network, brain-storm and create in a group so that together we can effect greater positive change while leveraging each others unique skills.
+With a renewed sense of purpose, career, life-style and community I will utilize the opportunity to network, brain-storm and create in a group.
+Together we can effect greater positive change while leveraging each others unique skills.

 ![](teamworkoffice.gif)